ahmedalam98/Professional-Udacity-Nanodegree/Weather Journal App/README.md

 # Weather-Journal App Project

 ## Overview

 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+### Application Languages and Dependencies

+HTML, CSS and Javascript
+Node.js - Express
+Body-parser - Express middleware: to parse incoming request bodies Cors - Express middleware: for cross origin allowance

+### Development

+- Setting up project environment, Installing node & required packages.
+- API credentials from OpenWeatherMap website.
+- Setup GET and POST routes to retrieve data from the server.
+- Building async functions to fetch weather data and store it on local server.
+- Updating UI dynamically

+#### Versions

+Original template is provided by Udacity.

+##### License

+LICENSE